core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Temporary Content-Format Registrations

-This section clarifies that the CoAP Content-Formats registry allows temporary registrations within the 0-255 and 256-9999 ranges.
+This section clarifies that the "CoAP Content-Formats" registry allows temporary registrations within the 0-255 and 256-9999 ranges.
 The range 10000-64999 does not allow temporary registrations.

 A temporary registration may be created for example by an IANA early allocation action, requested by the authors of an Internet Draft in the IETF stream.